 If you want to test it out on your tribe, or just make your usual Sunday dinners more fun, here are five ideas to try:

 1. Do Table Topics

 Toastmasters, the international organization that helps people develop their speaking skills, have a segment at every meeting called “Table Topics.”
-It’s the highlight of the evening and the point is to think on your feet.
-It’s usually more fun to watch than to do, is a great opportunity to get your family to share, learn something and even help develop speaking and communication skills.
+It’s usually the highlight of meetings.
+The point of these up to 2-minute “Talks” is to practice thinking on your feet.

 - If you could pick your own name what would it be and why?

 - What was the most hilarious tweet or post you saw this week?